Propylene carbonate

 Propylene carbonate (often abbreviated PC) is an organic compound with the formula C4H6O3.
 It is a cyclic carbonate ester derived from propylene glycol.
 This colorless and odorless liquid is useful as a polar, aprotic solvent.
 Propylene carbonate is chiral, but is used as the racemic mixture in most contexts.

+The name carbonate indicates a carbonate ester, an organic compound containing the carbonate group O=C(\sO\s)2, not a salt of carbonic acid, (H2CO3),characterized by the presence of the carbonate ion, a polyatomic ion with the formula CO3(2-).

 Preparation

 Although many organic carbonates are produced using phosgene, propylene and ethylene carbonates are exceptions.
 They are mainly prepared by the carbonation of the epoxides (epoxypropane, or propylene oxide here):